 These operations were about political control: surveillance of pretty much anyone who campaigned and fought for social and family justice.
-It is significant that among the thousand plus groups named by the Inquiry so far only three are on the right of the political spectrum.
+It is significant that among the almost three hundred groups that we know were spied on (out of the one thousand plus groups that the police have admitted spying on), so far only three are on the right of the political spectrum.

 The role of these units was not to detect or investigate crime.
 No criminal prosecutions resulted from any information passed on by these undercover officers who – unlike their counterparts in undercover units monitoring organised crime – were never expected to give evidence in court.
 Their role was to gather intelligence on democratic protest and to report that back to their managers presumably to inform decision making elsewhere.

 This is an argument often put by those struggling to make sense of the complexity of the highly unusual intrusion of privacy experienced by women deceived into intimate relationships with undercover officers.
 It is sometimes said by people who wish to minimise the experience.

 It is true that the men deployed as undercover officers lied and deceived the women they were involved with but that is where the similarity with a cheating boyfriend begins and ends.